issp-center-dev/cif2x/README.md

 ## Requirement

-Python3 with pymatgen, qe-tools and other library packages
+Python3 with pymatgen, qe-tools, AkaiKKRPythonUtil, and other library packages.

 ## Install